Tocutoeltuco/goose/docs/Game.md

 Game.**waitTimeout**(_timeout_) <a id="Game.waitTimeout" href="#Game.waitTimeout">¶</a>
 >
 >Blocks until the given timeout passes
 >
+>This method is only available when the following preprocessing variables are true: `COROUTINE_SUPPORT`
+>
 >| Parameter | Type | Can be nil | Description |
 >| :-: | :-: | :-: | :-- |